-Margaret Howard, PhD, is the director of the Day Hospital and a clinical associate professor in the Department of Psychiatry and Human Behavior at The Warren Alpert Medical School of Brown University.
+Margaret Howard, PhD, is the director of the Division of Women's Behavioral Health and the Day Hospital at Women & Infants Hospital and a clinical professor in the departments of Psychiatry and Human Behavior and Medicine at The Warren Alpert Medical School of Brown University.
 Dr. Howard received her PhD in clinical psychology from Southern Illinois University and completed her internship and postdoctoral fellowship at Brown University.

 Dr. Howard has experience in assessing and treating individuals in inpatient, outpatient, and partial hospital settings.
 Past and current areas of expertise include PTSD, eating disorders, addictions, and mood and anxiety disorders.
 For the past 12 years she has focused exclusively on the treatment of perinatal women with mental health disorders.

 In addition to her clinical work, Dr. Howard has extensive administrative experience in the establishment of psychiatric outpatient and partial hospital specialty programs focusing on women’s issues.
 Dr. Howard has published, taught, and lectured widely on the topic of perinatal psychiatric disorders and was the recipient of the 2003 Eli Lilly Welcome Back Award which recognized five individuals nationwide for their innovative approach to the recognition and treatment of depression.

 M. Aimee Grause, PCNS, is a clinical nurse specialist with extensive experience in psychiatric inpatient and partial hospital settings.
 She has been a member of the Day Hospital since its inception.
 Grause received her undergraduate degree in nursing from Georgetown University and completed her graduate degree in adult mental health nursing at the University of Colorado.
 She also holds a Bachelor of Fine Arts degree in painting from the Rhode Island School of Design.